About

 • Ages: 5–18 years old

-One parent, Trina, shares that she has two kids at PAL and that having an after-school program like PAL where they can be safe and have excellent mentors is amazing, and that every day they come home happy with something they did or learned about.
-A middle-school PAL student says a favorite part is drumming class, including performing in front of people and learning something new, and notes feeling lucky to have that opportunity.
-An adult PAL member, Adriana, says the class should be offered to more people, that participants are meeting people and that the class is free, and that coming to the class is the best part of the week.
+One parent, Trina, says, “I have two kids at PAL.
+Having an after school program like PAL where they can be safe and have excellent mentors is amazing.
+Everyday they come home happy with some cool thing that they did or learned about.”
+A middle-school PAL student shares, “My favorite part would be my drumming class.
+I get to perform in front of people and I get to learn something new.
+I think it’s important because it lets kids socialize and try something new to see if you like it or not.
+I feel very lucky because a bunch of people don’t get that opportunity.”
+An adult PAL member, Adriana, says, “I think this class should be offered to more people because you are not just getting a workout or a good time or a dance, you are meeting people and best of all the class is free.
+Coming here is the best part of my week.”

 • Ages: 5–18 years old

-One parent, Trina, shares that she has two kids at PAL and that having an after-school program like PAL where they can be safe and have excellent mentors is amazing, and that every day they come home happy with something they did or learned about.
-A middle-school PAL student says a favorite part is drumming class, including performing in front of people and learning something new, and notes feeling lucky to have that opportunity.
-An adult PAL member, Adriana, says the class should be offered to more people, that participants are meeting people and that the class is free, and that coming to the class is the best part of the week.
+One parent, Trina, says, “I have two kids at PAL.
+Having an after school program like PAL where they can be safe and have excellent mentors is amazing.
+Everyday they come home happy with some cool thing that they did or learned about.”
+A middle-school PAL student shares, “My favorite part would be my drumming class.
+I get to perform in front of people and I get to learn something new.
+I think it’s important because it lets kids socialize and try something new to see if you like it or not.
+I feel very lucky because a bunch of people don’t get that opportunity.”
+An adult PAL member, Adriana, says, “I think this class should be offered to more people because you are not just getting a workout or a good time or a dance, you are meeting people and best of all the class is free.
+Coming here is the best part of my week.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.